tequeter/dryspec/packages/RooCode/lsdd-reconcile.md

 1. **Select modes and context**
    - Use `switch_mode` to ensure you are in the `LeanSDD` mode in the main task.
-   - Use `switch_mode` to move into the built-in `ask` mode within `new_task` sub-tasks when you need large-context code or diff analysis.
+   - Use `switch_mode` to move into the built-in `ask` mode within `new_task` sub-tasks when you need to read and summarize sizable chunks of code or diffs (large-context code or diff analysis).

 2. **Check Git and clarify the intent**
    - Verify that the user has staged only code changes (no spec files) for this workflow; if spec files are staged, summarize the situation and ask whether they should be unstaged or handled via `/lsdd-change` instead.